 - Fells Point Mainstreet, fellspointmainstreet.org, hosts festivals and has the best directory for the neighborhood

-- Point South Latin Kitchen has incredible food and adorable outdoor seating along the cobblestones on Thames Street
+- Make sure you check out Ekiben, an incredibly unique Asian Fusion bowls and bites made with the freshest

 - The Frederick Douglass-Isaac Myers Maritime Museum has robust info on Baltimore's maritime past and African-American history

 - Retro record store

 The Sound Garden has

 tons of vinyl and is known

 for famous recording

 artists pop-up events

-University of Maryland,

-Baltimore is so big that is

-has a neighborhood named

-after it.
-The campus, bio

-park, and medical center

-make up most of this

-rapidly developing area,

-but it's also home to the

-gravesite of Edgar Allen Poe

-at Westminster Hall.
-Just

-north of UMB is Seton Hill, a primarily residential neighborhood that is best known to visitors for St. Mary's Park, home to the monthly Baltimore Bike Party held the last Friday of every month.
+University of Maryland, Baltimore is so big that is has a neighborhood named after it.
+The campus, bio park, and medical center make up most of this rapidly developing area, but it's also home to the gravesite of Edgar Allen Poe at Westminster Hall.
+Just north of UMB is Seton Hill, a primarily residential neighborhood that is best known to visitors for St. Mary's Park, home to the monthly Baltimore Bike Party held the last Friday of every month.

 - Rent a bike and join thousands of bikers who meet at the park at 6:30 pm for a themed ride around Baltimore on the last Friday of the month.
-Learn more at baltimorebrewclub.com/ baltimorebikeparty - While Lexington Market is technically in the Bromo Arts District, the - Paca side of the Market opens to the UMB neighborhood, offering tons of food options within walking distance - The University hosts a farmers market on Tuesdays, May-November, at University Park Plaza at W. Baltimore and S. Green Streets
+Learn more at baltimorebrewclub.com/ baltimorebikeparty - While Lexington Market is technically in the Bromo Arts District, the Paca side of the Market opens to the UMB neighborhood, offering tons of food options within walking distance